hjoon0510/SmartSecretary/README.md

 * [ScanCode](https://github.com/nexB/scancode-toolkit) scans code and detects licenses, copyrights, package manifests & dependencies

 # Contact
 My name is Hyunjun Lim (임현준 in korean).
 I am a student in [Maetan middle-school](http://maetan.ms.kr/).
 My homepage is http://hjoon0510.github.io.
+Also, I am project leader for Smart Secretary.
 If you have any questions, Please contact me hjoon0510@gmail.com.
 <br><br>

 My name is Suyeon Lim (임수연 in korean).
 I ma a student in Maeheon middle-school.
 My homepage is https://lsy0314.github.io/.